feaster83/elasticsearch-jdbc-river-rebuild-strategy/README.md

 Rebuild strategy for the elasticsearch-jdbc-river (https://github.com/jprante/elasticsearch-jdbc)

 # Usage
 This strategy can be used to update Elasticsearch indexes periodically.
-It simple rebuilds the index at configured intervals.
+It simple rebuilds the index and optionally it does it at a specified interval.

-The stategy uses an alias to map to the real index.
+The stategy uses an alias to map to the active index with documents.
-The alias will be switched to the new builded index after the rebuild (atomic operation).
+The alias will be switched to the new builded index after the rebuild is completed (atomic operation).
 The old index will be deleted after the switch.

 # Configuration